mohamedadham/Microservices-project/README.md

 - [Order Service](https://github.com/mohamedadham/Order-service)
 - [Graphql Gateway](https://github.com/mohamedadham/graphql-gateway)

-The microservices communicate with each other through RabbitMQ message broker, and are accessed via a GraphQL API Gateway built with NestJS framework and TypeORM and Prisma for database access.
+The microservices communicate with each other through RabbitMQ message broker, and are accessed via a GraphQL API Gateway.
+Services are built with NestJS framework and TypeORM and Prisma for database access.

 ## Requirements
 Docker and Docker Compose